kaloyan-marinov/journal-keeper/README.md

 # Secondly and optionally,
 # you may issue the requests that are documented at the end of the previous section.

+# Use a web browser to interact with the frontend UI.

+# Stop serving the backend and the frontend
+# by hitting `Ctrl+C` in each of the 2 relevant terminal windows.
 ```

 ```